The absolute seawater entropy: Part II. Case studies: Introduction

-\section{\underline{Introduction}.}
+\section{Introduction}

-The present Part-II paper follows on from the Part-I paper \citep{Marquet_CRAS_Geos_25_I}, in which the absolute entropy of the ocean $\eta_{abs}$ (expressed in J~K${}^{\,-1}$~kg${}^{\,-1}$) was defined as a modification of the standard arbitrary TEOS10 version $\eta_{std/TEOS10}$ \citep[see][]{Feistel_TEOS_manual_2010}, according to
+The present Part-II paper follows on from the Part-I paper \citep{Marquet_CRAS_Geos_25_I}, in which the absolute entropy of the ocean $\eta_{\rm abs}$ (expressed in J~K${}^{\,-1}$~kg${}^{\,-1}$) was defined as a modification of the standard arbitrary TEOS10 version $\eta_{\rm std/TEOS10}$ \citep[see][]{Feistel_TEOS_manual_2010}, according to

-where $\eta_{w0}$ and $\eta_{s0}$ are the absolute entropies for pure water and sea salts (respectively), $S_A$ is the absolute salinity (in g~kg${}^{\,-1}$), and $S_{S0}=35.165\,04$~g~kg${}^{-1}$ is the standard value for which the standard TEOS10 seawater entropy is cancelled at the ambiant temperature $t_{S0}=0$°C by using arbitrary tuning values for both $\eta_{w0}$ and $\eta_{s0}$.
+where $\eta_{\rm w0}$ and $\eta_{\rm s0}$ are the absolute entropies for pure water and sea salts (respectively), $S_{\rm A}$ is the absolute salinity (in g~kg${}^{\,-1}$), and $S_{\rm SO}=35.165\,04$~g~kg${}^{-1}$ is the standard value for which the standard TEOS10 seawater entropy is cancelled at the ambiant temperature $t_{\rm S0}=0$°C by using arbitrary tuning values for both $\eta_{\rm w0}$ and $\eta_{\rm s0}$.

-The aim of this second part is to demonstrate the physical meaning of this new absolute definition $\eta_{abs}$, by studying the impacts of the salinity increment $\Delta \eta_s$ on oceanic observed vertical profiles and analysed datasets.
-It is shown that the absolute version of the seawater entropy allows the observed data to be described in a new light, with, in particular, new isentropic regions both vertically and horizontally that only the absolute and thermodynamically consistent definition can reveal.
+The aim of this second part is to demonstrate the physical meaning of this new absolute definition $\eta_{\rm abs}$ by studying the impacts of the salinity increment $\Delta \eta_{\rm s}$ on observed oceanic vertical profiles and analysed datasets.
+It is shown that the absolute version of the seawater entropy allows the observed data to be described in a new light.
+In particular, new isentropic regions both vertically and horizontally can only be revealed by the absolute and thermodynamically consistent definition of the seawater entropy.

 The paper is organised as follows.
-In the next section \ref{section_numerical_applications} are shown several numerical applications of the absolute seawater entropy, with: in the subsection~\ref{subsection_SCIEX96} a study of a CTD (cast $43$) vertical profile observed during SCICEX'96, with surface, Pacific and Atlantic layers; in the subsection~\ref{subsection_SCIEX97_transect} a study of two SCICEX'97 vertical transect; and in the subsections~\ref{subsection_global_surf_entropy} to \ref{subsection_global_surf_entropy_Western Europe} studies of the WOA23 analysed surface conditions at global and regional scales (Arctic Ocean; Bay of Bengal; Mediterranean, Black and Caspian Seas).
-It appears that the classic $t-S_A$ ocean diagrams can be improved, with both the old isopycnic (iso-potential-density) lines and the new absolute iso-entropy lines, to show remarkable alignments of points along these two families of curves.
+In the next section \ref{section_numerical_applications} are shown several numerical applications of the absolute seawater entropy, with: in subsection~\ref{subsection_SCIEX96} a study of a CTD (cast $43$) vertical profile observed during SCICEX'96, with surface, Pacific, and Atlantic layers; in subsection~\ref{subsection_SCIEX97_transect} a study of two SCICEX'97 vertical transects; and in subsections~\ref{subsection_global_surf_entropy} to \ref{subsection_global_surf_entropy_Western_Europe} studies of the WOA23 analysed surface conditions at global and regional scales (Arctic Ocean, Bay of Bengal, Mediterranean, Black, and Caspian Seas).
+It appears that the classic $t-S_{\rm A}$ ocean diagrams can be improved, with both the old isopycnic (iso-potential-density) lines and the new absolute iso-entropy lines, to show remarkable alignments of points along these two families of curves.